kumbulanit/t-sql/tech company/untitled/Module 5 - Sorting and Filtering Data/Lab_Sorting_and_Filtering_Data.md

 WHERE e.IsActive = 1
 ORDER BY c.CompanyName, d.DepartmentName;

--- TODO: Sort employees by job level, then by BaseSalary (highest first) within each level -- Expected: Job levels in hierarchy order, high salaries first in each level SELECT
+-- TODO: Sort employees by job level, then by e.BaseSalary (highest first) within each level -- Expected: Job levels in hierarchy order, high salaries first in each level SELECT
     jl.LevelName,